-Task 7: Support the implementation of cropland practices scheduled in producer agreements to reduce surface runoff, improve water infiltration, and improve nutrient management.
-BMPs that may be cost shared include cover crops, pasture/hayland plantings, vegetative buffers, nutrient management, etc. No-till and other forms of residue management will not be cost shared using section 319 funds, but will be actively promoted.
+Task 10: Support the implementation of cropland practices scheduled in producer agreements to reduce surface runoff, improve water infiltration, and improve nutrient management.
+BMPs that may be cost shared include cover crops, pasture/hayland plantings, vegetative buffers, nutrient management, etc. No-till, strip till, and residue management will not be cost shared using section 319 funds but will be actively promoted.